flashbots/flashbots-docs/docs/flashbots-core/other-resources.md

 title: other resources
 ---

-Remember you can ssk any questions in the [#🤖searchers](https://discord.gg/d9XYzHA4hM) channel on our Discord, below are a list of useful resources for searchers to wrap their heads around running Flashbots:
+Remember you can ask any questions in the [#🤖searchers](https://discord.gg/d9XYzHA4hM) channel on our Discord, below are a list of useful resources for searchers to wrap their heads around running Flashbots:

 * A technical overview of Flashbots the organization: https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251